Anxiety and How Our Brains Work

-If we never felt anxiety, we’d be dead.
-Think of how many times in your life you had a close call, where if it wasn’t for anxiety or fear, you would have died.
+Anxiety is there to protect us and keep us alive.
+Think of how many times in your life you had a close call, where if it wasn’t for anxiety or fear, you would have been seriously injured or worse.

-It’s likely in these situations, your brain switched to autopilot, took control, and kept you safe.
+In these types of situations, your brain switched to autopilot, took control, and kept you safe.

 Because of this, we don’t want to get rid of anxiety entirely.
-Though maybe it’s fun to imagine a life without it, in reality, our lives would be a mess without it.
+Though it might be fun to imagine a life without it, in reality, our lives would be a mess.

 By understanding the brain and anxiety, we’re not trying to get rid of anxiety.
-Instead, we’re trying to retrain the brain into decreasing the misfiring, but keep alerting us and keeping us safe in truly dangerous situations.
+Instead, we’re trying to retrain the brain into decreasing the false alarms, while sending us alarm in truly dangerous situations.

 The Amygdala (Alarm Brain)